Union Collegiate Academy

 We are excited to help both you and your student navigate the sometimes confusing college and career process!

 College and Career Advisors

-/ College Planning Guide / Virtual Book / Graduation Requirements / 2013 Senior Parent Information /
+/ College Planning Guide / Virtual Book / Graduation Requirements / Transcripts /

 The purpose of College and Career Planning Guide is to prepare students to confidently take the next step after graduation.
 Within these pages you will find sequential information designed to help you stay on track to achieve your goals.
 Some sections of this guide have been pulled out and highlighted on the links at the top right of this web page.
 See also Financial Aid, Excelerate!, Oklahoma Promise, Tulsa Achieves and Career Tech.